Mary Astell: Books

-Themes
+Philosophy

 Friendship

-One of Astell's notable contributions to 18th-century ideas of female friendship rests on the political exigencies of forming alliances.
-Jacqueline Broad views Astell's bond of friendship as more Aristotelian where alliances are formed for the sake of virtuous reciprocity.
+One of Astell's notable contributions to eighteenth-century ideas of a friendship between women rests on the political exigencies of forming alliances.
+Jacqueline Broad views Astell's bond of friendship as more Aristotelian, where alliances are formed for the sake of virtuous reciprocity.
 However, Nancy Kendrick does not accept Broad's viewpoint.
-She feels Astell's "theory of friendship is determinedly anti-Aristotelian."
-Although Astell embraced the Aristotelian friendship of moral virtue, Kendrick claims that Astell treated "virtuous friends as those who love one another for who they essentially are" and not just for reciprocity's sake.
+She feels Astell's "theory of friendship is determinedly anti-Aristotelian".
+Although Astell embraced the Aristotelian friendship of moral virtue, Kendrick claims that Astell treated "virtuous friends as those who love one another for who they essentially are" and not just for the sake of reciprocity.
 Contrary to Aristotle, Astell contends that authentic virtuous friendship arose from the Divine Nature of God, thus becoming spiritual friendship.
 Furthermore, Astell, unlike Aristotle, saw this love in friendship extending toward one's enemies because Divine Love embraces all of mankind.

-However, her emphasis on religion's importance to female friendship and feminist thought has rankled contemporary critics of her work.

-Astell considered herself a self-reliant, modern female; one who was on a definite mission to rescue her sex from the oppression of males.

 Education for women

+Astell believed in the importance of educating women and argued for their intellectual development, primarily in A Serious Proposal to the Ladies.
+She challenged prevailing notions that women were intellectually inferior to men using a form of Cartesian dualism, which holds that the mind and body are two different entities.
+She argued that even though men and women differ in body, the two innately share the same kind of mind bestowed by God, and thus are equally capable of intelligent thought.
+Furthermore, she thought that the limited educational opportunities for women at the time curtailed their ability to develop their rational faculties, causing them to be perceived as more ignorant.
+This ignorance translated into a perception of sin, which Astell thought could be countered if women were educated to be more virtuous.
+Therefore, she advocated for a comprehensive education that would enable women to participate in society, engage in intellectual discourse, and contribute to the public sphere.
+Astell thought that a proper education was crucial for women to attain social and intellectual independence, allowing them to break free from the constraints imposed by patriarchal society.

-Having never received a formal education, Astell believed that women should be educated in a spiritual environment, away from society with only other females.
-She felt the world was so corrupt because of being under male dominance that women should receive an education free of male influence.
-Although she suggested creating a school for women in her first proposal, she never saw its creation in her lifetime.
+Astell believed that women should be educated in a spiritual, women-only environment, away from society.
+She felt that women should receive an education free of male influence because of how corrupt the world under male dominance was.
+To accomplish these aims, she suggested the establishment of a monastery-like institution where young women could receive an education and older women could retire.
+Astell held that this education should be composed of subjects traditionally dominated by men, such as philosophy and theology, along with a strong religious component.

-Astell argued that women should receive an education equal to men and should be able to refrain from marrying if they so desire.
-However, if they should marry, then they must be subjected to the will of their husbands.